Semi-Local Exchange-Correlation Approximations in Density Functional Theory: Semi-Local xc Approximations

 \xclabel{MGGA;X;THETA;MGGA}{2015}{Silva2015:JCP:111105} The enhancement factor of this functional is given by \cref{eq:pbeenh} with $\kappa=\kappa^{\text{PBE}}$ and a function $f_{0}$ that reads

 where

 with

 \Cref{eq:f-theta-mgga} is an interpolation between $\mu^{\text{GE}}$ of the second-order density-gradient expansion at small $s_\sigma$ and $\mu^{\text{H}}=0.27583$, which was determined such that \xcref{GGA;X;PBE;mol} recovers the exact exchange energy of the H atom.
 The functional \xcref{MGGA;X;THETA;MGGA} does not depend on the kinetic-energy density and is thus an orbital-free functional.
-However, compared to all other orbital-free $\nabla^2 n$-MGGA functionals, the notable difference is that the dependence on the second derivatives of the density $n_{\sigma}$ is not via $\nabla^2 n_{\sigma}$, but via $\nabla\left\vert\nabla n_{\sigma}\right\vert$ in the numerator of the density overlap regions indicator $\theta_{\sigma}$.
+However, it differs from all other orbital-free $\nabla^2 n$-MGGA functionals in one notable respect.
+The dependence on the second derivatives of the density $n_{\sigma}$ is not via $\nabla^2 n_{\sigma}$, but via $\nabla\left\vert\nabla n_{\sigma}\right\vert$ in the numerator of the density overlap regions indicator $\theta_{\sigma}$.
 This can be seen from

 When combined with its correlation counterpart \xcref{MGGA;C;THETA;MGGA}, the accuracy for various molecular properties is overall good and sometimes quite similar to TPSS (\xcref{MGGA;X;TPSS} + \xcref{MGGA;C;TPSS}) or revTPSS (\xcref{MGGA;X;revTPSS} + \xcref{MGGA;C;revTPSS}).